• Skip to primary navigation

 • Use a piping bag (or a ziplock with the corner cut out), decorate your cookies!

-• Place iced cookies in the freezer for a few minutes to set the icing.
+• Place iced cookies in the freezer for 5 minutes to set the icing.

 • Enjoy!